 The State Programs Administrator/Program Manager serves as the Administrator of the Motorcycle Safety Awareness Program and ATV Safety Program.
 He also serves as the Alcohol Programs and Drug Recognition Expert (DRE) Program Coordinator.
-He is also currently responsible for two Regional Safety Community Programs, the West Virginia State Police, the LifeSavers Program, and the state LEL grant.
+He is also currently responsible for two Regional Safety Community Programs, the West Virginia State Police, the Data Tracking and Support (DTAS) program, and the state LEL grant.
 Funding is 100 percent Federal.

-Transportation Systems Analyst I (Austin Macri)
+Transportation Systems Analyst I (Vacant)

 The Traffic Records Coordinator performs technical and business systems analytical research to obtain statistics and conducts evaluation.
-The traffic safety data collected by this position is reported to the GHSP and other agencies.
-He serves as Chair of the Traffic Records Coordinating Committee.
+The traffic safety data collected by the Coordinator is reported to the GHSP and other agencies.
+The Coordinator serves as Chair of the Traffic Records Coordinating Committee.
+The GHSP anticipates that this position will be filled before the start of FFY 2018.
 Funding is 100 percent Federal.

-Public Information Specialist II (Jennifer Floyd)
+Public Information Specialist II (Vacant)

 Serves as the primary spokesperson for the GHSP and is responsible for public relations and event planning.
 Coordinates, plans, and develops all types of media, as well as graphic design and web site development/maintenance.
+The GHSP anticipates that this position will be filled before the start of FFY 2018.
 Funding is 100 percent Federal.